Dyablo-HPC/Dyablo/Readme.md

 cmake -DCMAKE_BUILD_TYPE=Release -DKokkos_ENABLE_CUDA=ON  ..
 make
 ```

+Build commands for some linux distributions and supercomputers can be found [here](https://gitlab.maisondelasimulation.fr/pkestene/dyablo/-/wikis/Compilation-instructions-for-super-computers) to help you find the right packages or modules as well as the command line to use to compile Dyablo.

 Configuration options for Dyablo ( `cmake -D` arguments ) include :
 - `-DCMAKE_BUILD_TYPE=<buildtype>` : `Release` (recommended for performance), `Debug` (enables asserts and debug symbols), `RelWithDebINfo`